tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 The only catch is that Stoplight uses OpenAPI 2.0, not 3.0.
 You might need to use [API Transformer](https://apimatic.io/transformer) to convert the 2.0 schema output to 3.0.
 Even so, this approach can save you a lot of time.

-## The appearance in Swagger UI
+## Appearance in Swagger UI

+{% include activity.html %}

-Copy the lengthy code sample above under [Responses object with components documentation](#responses_with_components) and paste it into Swagger Editor, adding to what's already there.
-Since you already have a `components` object in Swagger Editor, you need to merge the two so that there's just one instance of `components`:
+Copy the lengthy code sample (the one under [Responses object with components documentation](#responses_with_components)) and paste it into Swagger Editor, adding to what's already there.
+Since you already have a `components` object in Swagger Editor, you need to merge the two so that there's just one instance of `components`.
+For example:

 ```
 components: